spearman/bit_store/README.md

 # `bit_store`

-Store and access bits by absolute and relative positions in generic bit arrays
+> Store and access bits by absolute and relative position

     extern crate typenum;
     use typenum::consts::*;